Chris Gutierrez (baseball)

 Christopher Gutierrez (born March 12, 1984) is an American professional baseball player of Cuban descent who mainly played in Minor League Baseball, having tallied 872 games with four different organizations: the Los Angeles Dodgers, Florida/Miami Marlins, Toronto Blue Jays, and Los Angeles Angels affiliates.
 At the NCAA Division One level, he was a three-time All-Big 12 shortstop at Oklahoma State from 2002 to 2005.
 He is from Orlando, Florida and led Conway Little League with Zack Greinke to its first Senior League World Series in 1999.

-Gutierrez is currently with the Dodgers as a bench coach for the Triple–A Oklahoma City Comets.
+Gutierrez was the Dodgers bench coach for the Triple–A Oklahoma City Comets from 2023 through 2025.

 Career

 Boone High School

 Gutierrez played baseball in high school at William R. Boone High School in Orlando, Florida.
 He received numerous accolades, including being named a first-team all-county, all-metro, and all-state selection for four consecutive years.
 Gutierrez was recognized as the team's offensive MVP from 1999 to 2001 and the defensive MVP in 2001–02.
 He exhibited exceptional discipline at the plate, leading the county in walks during his junior and senior years and maintained a batting average of over .400 throughout his high school career.
 Furthermore, Gutierrez had the opportunity to represent the USA Youth National team in 1999 and 2000, winning the PAL World Championships.